jizhang/jizhang.github.com/source/_posts/2022-06-26-write-your-own-flask-sqlalchemy-extension.md

 <!-- more -->

 Several notes on our alpha version.
-First, it plays well with the [Application Factories][3], that means the extension can be used to initialize with multiple application instances, with different configurations for web server, testing, etc. The key point is to provide an `init_app` method for different apps, and use the `current_app` proxy during work.
+First, it plays well with the [Application Factories][3], that means the extension can be used to initialize multiple application instances, with different configurations for web server, testing, etc. The key point is to provide an `init_app` method for different apps, and use the `current_app` proxy during work.
 To initialize the app:

 ```python
 app = Flask(__name__)